LeandroFranciscato/bootstrapTabFrozenScroll/README.md

   </li>
 </ul>
 ```
-You can notice that in the tab above, the element with the `id="tab0"` doesn't have the tag `data-parent` while the element with `id="tab1` has it; It means the element `tab1` will save the scroll information of `tab0` when you click it.
+You can notice that in the tab above, the element with the `id="tab0"` doesn't have the tag `data-parent` while the element with `id="tab1` has it; It means that the element `tab1` will save the scroll information of `tab0` when you click it.

 ### Dependencies